-(a) Bidding, rebidding, or declaration of failure of bidding of any PPP Project; 1 2 (b) Qualification or disqualification of bidders: (c) Awarding of any PPP contract; 3 (d) Acceptance of any unsolicited PPP project proposal, even if not acted upon 4 by the Implementing Agency concerned under Section 10 of this Act; 5 (e) Acquisition, clearance, development of the right-of-way, site or location of 6 7 any PPP Project; (f) Construction, operation and maintenance of any PPP Project; 8 (g) Commencement, execution, implementation, termination or rescission of any 9 10 PPP contract; and, (h) Undertaking or authorization of any other lawful activity necessary for such 11 PPP Project or contract.
-12 This prohibition shall apply in all cases, disputes or controversies instituted by any 13 person, including, cases filed by bidders or those claiming to have rights through such 14 bidders.
-This prohibition shall not apply when the matter is of extreme urgency involving 15 a constitutional issue, such that unless a temporary restraining order is issued, grave 16 17 injustice and irreparable injury will arise.
-In addition to any civil and criminal liabilities a judge may incur under existing 18 laws, any judge who shall issue a temporary restraining order, preliminary injunction or 19 preliminary mandatory injunction in violation of this Section, shall suffer the penalty of 20 suspension of at least sixty (60) days without pay.
-21 Any temporary restraining order, preliminary injunction, or preliminary mandatory 22 injunction issued in violation of this section is void and of no force and effect.
-23 Sec.
-22. PPP Center. - To achieve the goals of this Act, the PPP Center created 24 under Executive Order No. 8, series of 2010, as amended by Executive Order No. 136, 25 series of 2013, is hereby institutionalized.
-It is hereby authorized to adopt its current 26 organizational structure, absorb its existing employees, and upgrade its human resource 27 component, as may be necessary, subject to evaluation and approval by the DBM.
-28 In order to work towards a more efficient and effective performance of its 29 mandate, the PPP Center shall have the following powers and functions: 30 maintaining a pipeline of PPP Projects;
+- acting under the government direction, to restrain, prohibit, or compel the following acts: - (a) Bidding, rebidding, or declaration of failure of bidding of any PPP Project; - 4 (b) Qualification or disqualification of bidders; - (c) Awarding of any PPP contract;

+- (d)Acceptance of any unsolicited PPP project proposal, even if not acted upon by the Implementing Agency concerned under Section 10 of this Act; - 8 (e) Acquisition, clearance, development of the right-of-way, site, or location of 9 any PPP Project; - (f) Construction, operation, and maintenance of any PPP Project; - (g) Commencement, execution, implementation, termination, or rescission of any PPP contract; and - (h) Undertaking or authorization of any other lawful activity necessary for such PPP Project or contract.

+This prohibition shall apply in all cases, disputes, or controversies instituted by any person, including, cases filed by bidders or those claiming to have rights through such bidders.
+This prohibition shall not apply when the matter is of extreme urgency involving a constitutional issue, such that unless a temporary restraining order is issued, grave injustice and irreparable injury will arise.

+In addition to any civil and criminal liabilities a judge may incur under existing laws, any judge who shall issue a temporary restraining order, preliminary injunction, or preliminary mandatory injunction in violation of this Section, shall suffer the penalty of suspension of at least sixty (60) days without pay.

+Any temporary restraining order, preliminary injunction, or preliminary mandatory injunction issued in violation of this section is void and of no force and effect.

+Sec.
+22. PPP Center - To achieve the goals of this Act, the PPP Center created under Executive Order No. 8, series of 2010, as amended by Executive Order No. 136, series of 2013, is hereby institutionalized.
+It is hereby authorized to adopt its current organizational structure, absorb its existing employees, and upgrade its human
-(a) Assist Implementing Agencies in identifying, developing, prioritizing, and

-(b) Provide advisory services, technical assistance, trainings, and capacity 1 development to Implementing Agencies, Approving Bodies, and other 2 oversight agencies in all PPP-related matters, and act as a procurement 3 agent upon the request of the Implementing Agency; 4 5 (c) Manage and administer the Project Development and Monitoring Facility 6 (PDMF) as provided in Section 24 of this Act; (d) Recommend plans, policies, and implementation guidelines related to PPP, 7 8 in consultation with appropriate oversight committees or agencies, 9 Implementing Agencies, private sector and other relevant stakeholders; (e) Ensure sustainability of the implemented PPP program and projects through 10 11 monitoring, documenting, and sharing the lessons learned and best practices 12 to Implementing Agencies and appropriate oversight committees or 13 agencies; (f) Provide regular monitoring and status reports on the implementation of all 14 PPP programs and projects entered into by Implementing Agencies, 15 including potential public interest concerns and violations of the PPP Act, to 16 17 the Office of the President, the Congress of the Philippines, relevant oversight committees and agencies, and publish the same in the official 18 19 website of the PPP Center; (g) Promote and market the implemented PPP programs and projects, in 20 collaboration with other government investment promotion agencies; 21 (h) Review PPP contracts and issue advisory opinions relating to PPPs, including 22 23 how the PPP Act and its IRR shall be implemented: (i) Serve as the central repository of all PPP Project documents, including all 24 executed PPP contracts and any subsequent amendment or supplement 25 26 thereto, including settlement agreements, entered into by Implementing 27 Agencies; (j) Act as Secretariat to the PDMF Committee and the PPP Governing Board; 28 (k) Perform such other functions as may be necessary to achieve the objectives 29 and purposes of this Act.
+1 resource component, as may be necessary, subject to evaluation and 2 approval by the DBM.
+3 In order to work towards the more efficient and effective performance of its 4 mandate, the PPP Center shall have the following powers and functions: 5 (a) Assist Implementing Agencies in identifying, developing, prioritizing, 6 and maintaining a pipeline of PPP Projects; 7 (b) Provide advisory services, technical assistance, training, and capacity 8 development to Implementing Agencies, Approving Bodies, and other 9 oversight agencies in all PPP-related matters, and act as a procurement agent 10 upon the request of the Implementing Agency; 11 (c) Manage and administer the Project Development and Monitoring 12 Facility 13 (PDMF) as provided in Section 24 of this Act; 14 (d) Recommend plans, policies, and implementation guidelines related to 15 PPP, in consultation with appropriate oversight committees or agencies, 16 Implementing Agencies, private sector, and other relevant stakeholders; 17 (e) Ensure sustainability of the implemented PPP program and projects 18 through monitoring, documenting, and sharing the lessons learned and best 19 practices to Implementing Agencies and appropriate oversight committees or 20 agencies; 21 (f) Provide regular monitoring and status reports on the implementation of 22 all PPP programs and projects entered into by Implementing Agencies, 23 including potential public interest concerns and violations of the PPP Act, to 24 the Office of the President, the Congress of the Philippines, relevant oversight 25 committees and agencies, and publish the same in the official website of the 26 PPP Center; 27 (g) Promote and market the Implemented PPP programs and projects, in 28 collaboration with other government investment promotion agencies; 29 (h)Review PPP contracts and issue advisory opinions relating to PPPs, including how the PPP Act and its IRR shall be implemented;